kreebog/robot-survivors/README.md

 # robot-survivors
-A Robot-based combat game for the web
+A multiplayer, web-based, robot combat game for the web based loosely on things like Vampire Survivors and 20 Minutes Till Dawn, at least initially.